ff13dfly/Anchor/docker/README.md

 - The build need substrate code as base, if not work, it may be the update of substrate.
 Please contact me, I will try and fix the bug.

 - The image do not include bash in it, so do not try to get it.
 The ENTRYPOINT is "/usr/local/bin/anchor_node", just run the image and append the parameters.
-For example, you want to load as dev simulator, try this command `docker run -it --rm fuu/anchor --dev`
+For example, you want to load as dev simulator, try this command `docker run --network host -it --rm fuu/anchor --dev --state-pruning archive`